lunarway/postgresql-controller/README.md

 The CRD `PostgreSQLUser` contains metadata about the user along with its access rights to databases.

 The access rights are devided into read and write and specifies a `host` and `reason` as a minimum.
-This `database` field is required for writes along with `start` and `end`.
+Either the `database` field or `allDatabases` must be set as well.
-This ensures no unnecessary capabilities are left on a user ie. after completing a support ticket.
+It is possible to set `start` and `stop` timestamps to limit the lifetime of capabilities e.g. automatic revocation after completing a support ticket.

-For reads, it will default to all databases on the instance and requires no time limit.
 We generally do not limit access to data but instead rely on strong audits.

 This is an example of a user `bso` that has read access to all databases and write access to the `user` database in schema `user` between 10 AM to 2 PM on september 9th.